-Workers are characterized by exogenous states (z, s), where $z \in \mathbb{Z}$ denotes the skill level, and s denotes one of two levels of schooling: non-college (NC) and college (CL).
+Workers are characterized by exogenous states (z, s), where $z \in \mathcal{Z}$ denotes the skill level, and s denotes one of two levels of schooling: noncollege (NC) and college (CL).
 Denote by Ψ the joint distribution of worker type and by Ψ^s the marginal distribution of skills conditional on educational level.
 Firms are heterogeneous in their productivity level $p \in \mathcal{P} \equiv [b, \overline{p}]$, and Γ denotes the distribution of firms' type.

-Labor Market.
-The labor market is segmented by schooling levels.
+Labor market The labor market is segmented by schooling levels.
 In each submarket $s \in \{NC, CL\}$, workers and firms are matched randomly, and production takes place.
 Firms can post vacancies in both submarkets, but workers can only participate in the submarket corresponding to their educational level.
 Jobs created in submarket s are destroyed at an exogenous rate δ_s .

-Production.
-The marginal product of a firm with productivity p (henceforth, p-firm) of hiring an additional worker with type (z, s) (henceforth, (z, s)-worker) is given by $p \cdot A(z, s)$, where A(z, s) are efficiency units of labor.3 The total output of a p-firm is equal to p times the sum of its employees' efficiency units of labor across both submarkets.
+Production The marginal product of a firm with productivity p (henceforth, p-firm) of hiring an additional worker with type (z, s) (henceforth, (z, s)-worker) is given by p.
+A(z, s), where A(z, s) are efficiency units of labor.3 The total output of a p-firm is equal to p times the sum of its employees' efficiency units of labor across both submarkets.

-Wage Determination.
-A worker participating in submarket s contacts a firm at rate λ_s .
+Wage determination A worker participating in submarket s contacts a firm at rate λ_s .
 The type of the firm is drawn from the sampling distribution F^s .
 Upon matching, productivities are revealed to both parties, and the worker and the firm bargain over the wage under complete information.

-We briefly describe our wage bargaining framework, which follows closely Cahuc et al. (2006).
+We briefly describe our wage bargaining framework, which follows closely Cahuc, Postel-Vinay, and Robin (2006).
 Without loss of generality, we assume that wages are set in terms of efficiency units of labor.
-Consider a (z, s)-worker who is contacted by a p-firm.
+Consider a (z, s)-worker who is contacted by a pfirm.
 If the worker is unemployed, bargaining results in a wage $\phi_0^s(p)$.
-If the worker is employed by a firm with productivity p' < p, the new firm poaches the worker from the incumbent, and bargaining results in a wage $\phi_0^s(p', p)$, where the first argument denotes the productivity of the last employer.4 If the worker is employed by a firm with productivity $p' \ge p$, the
+If the worker is employed by a firm with productivity p' < p, the new firm poaches the worker from

-3Note that A is a function of s because we will also consider education-specific technological change, e.g., a change in the role of the social network in production, access to which may depend on the level of schooling.
-However, it is difficult to distinguish such technological changes from a change in returns to college (see, e.g., Krusell et al., 2000).
+$^{^3}$ Note that A is a function of s because we will also consider education-specific technological change, for example, a change in the role of the social network in production, access to which may depend on the level of schooling.
+However, it is difficult to distinguish such technological changes from a change in returns to college (see, e.g., Krusell, Ohanian, Rìos-Rull, and Violante (2000)).
 We will return to this point in Section 4.1.